CadQuery/cadquery-plugins/plugins/apply_to_each_face/README.md

-# Apply TO Each Face plugin
+# Apply To Each Face plugin

 This plugin simplifies using
 `Workplane.each(..)` on faces.
 To use each you have to select workplane coordinate system for each face before building your geometry.
 `Workplane.apply_to_each_face()` function provided by this plugin separates tasks of choosing face coordinate system and actually building new geometry and provides a few built in ways of choosing coordinate system that are good enough in many cases.

 ## Installation